admon84/screeps-arena-typescript-sample-bot/README.md

 # Screeps Arena TypeScript Sample Bot

-This repo has a TypeScript bot for Screeps Arena.
-It's a working example to help you create and manage your own bots, and it can beat the final stage of the Tutorial Arena.
+This repository contains a TypeScript bot base for Screeps Arena.
+It's a starter kit designed to help you quickly jump into the action and build advanced bots.

+This bot can beat the final stage of the Tutorial Arena and idle players in each basic arena, providing a solid foundation for your own bot development.

 ## Bot Architecture